Krishna1594/Krishna1594.github.io/_posts/2024-03-19-TheExpanse.md

 I really like this show because of the attentention to detail in this show is unparalleled.
 See for yourself what astrophysicists and astronauts have got to saay about "The Expanse":

+### Astronaut Chris Hadfield reviews 'The Expasne'

 {% include elements/video.html video_ids="BkoMHhu0P9Y" %}

+Skip to 12:02 minuites for the review directly.

+###